John the Apostle: Position among the apostles

-Jesus sent only John and Peter into the city to make the preparation for the final Passover meal (the Last Supper).
+Jesus sent only Peter and John into the city to make the preparation for the final Passover meal (the Last Supper).

-Many traditions identify the "beloved disciple" in the Gospel of John as the Apostle John, but this identification is debated.
+Many traditions identify the "disciple whom Jesus loved" in the Gospel of John as the Apostle John, but this identification is debated.
 At the meal itself, the "disciple whom Jesus loved" sat next to Jesus.
 It was customary to recline on couches at meals, and this disciple leaned on Jesus.
 Tradition identifies this disciple as John.

-After the arrest of Jesus, Peter and the "other disciple" (according to tradition, John) followed him into the palace of the high-priest.
+After the arrest of Jesus in the Garden of Gethsemane, only Peter and the "other disciple" (according to tradition, John) followed him into the palace of the high-priest.
 The "beloved disciple" alone, among the Apostles, remained near Jesus at the foot of the cross on Calvary alongside myrrhbearers and numerous other women.
 Following the instruction of Jesus from the Cross, the beloved disciple took Mary, the mother of Jesus, into his care as the last legacy of Jesus.
+Peter and John were also the only two apostles who ran to the empty tomb after Mary Magdalene bore witness to the resurrection of Jesus.

 After Jesus' Ascension and the descent of the Holy Spirit at Pentecost, John, together with Peter, took a prominent part in the founding and guidance of the church.
 He was with Peter at the healing of the lame man at Solomon's Porch in the Temple and he was also thrown into prison with Peter.
-He went with Peter to visit the newly converted believers in Samaria.
+Later, only Peter and John went to visit the newly converted believers in Samaria.